-Nonresident Days Worked Out
+Lines 6-11: Nonresident Days Worked Out

 Complete these lines only if you are a nonresident employee who worked part of the year outside of Columbus but your employer withheld Columbus tax.
-Please note: the Columbus Division of Income Tax will not grant refund requests for withholding paid to Columbus in accordance with C.C.C.
-362.011 and Ohio H.B.
-197, section 29.

-Lines 5-14 are based on a work year of 260 days (representing five (5) days per week times 52 weeks).
+Lines 6-11 are based on a work year of 260 days (representing five (5) days per week times 52 weeks).
 If your schedule differs from this, adjust the formula accordingly.
-Sick, vacation and holiday pay are taken into account by the formula.
+Sick, vacation, PTO, and holiday pay are taken into account by the formula.

-- a. attach a list of all dates and addresses you worked out of Columbus; and - b. have your employer complete the certification at the bottom of page 2.
+- a.
+Attach a list of all dates and addresses you worked out of Columbus; and - b.
+Attach a list of all dates that were taken as sick, vacation, PTO, or holidays for the tax year.